Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 They work by sucking in air from throughout your home, running it through a filtration process of some kind, and then blowing it back out.
 Voila.
 It may also be beneficial to find out what a prefilter in an air purifier is.

 The primary benefit of using an air purifier is that any air surrounding the unit will be filtered, purified, and then released back into the living area.
 In other words, any stale air you have been breathing will be replaced by fresh and vital oxygen.
-High-quality purifiers will remove all manner of air pollutants, such as dander, pollen and other allergens, and bacteria.
+High-quality purifiers will remove all manner of air pollutants, such as dander, pollen, and other allergens, and bacteria.
 If you are looking to maximize allergen reduction, be sure that your purifier is equipped with a genuine HEPA filter.

-High-quality purifiers will remove all manner of air pollutants, such as dander, pollen and other allergens, and bacteria.
+High-quality purifiers will remove all manner of air pollutants, such as dander, pollen, and other allergens, and bacteria.

-Living with mold, allergens, and related air pollutants can increase the symptoms of a number of health ailments and actually contribute to the onset of others.
+Living with mold, allergens, and related air pollutants can increase the symptoms of several health ailments and actually contribute to the onset of others.
 If you are a snorer, installing an air purifier could reduce the severity of snoring as it will filter out dust, pollen, and other allergens that can block your airways as you sleep.
 Air purifiers have been linked to a decrease in symptoms when it comes to asthma, COPD, emphysema, and a myriad of other health issues.

 Additionally, if you are concerned about molds then you may want to learn what an air scrubber is and how it works.
 Essentially, an air scrubber has a UV light that kills germs, bacteria, and virus particles.